Indonesian Grab, Gojek drivers threaten nationwide protests over merger talks

 Indonesia's antitrust watchdog told Reuters it hadn't been notified by the firms of a merger, but was monitoring coverage of the talks.
 Indonesia's ministry of transport told reporters it had not been contacted by the firms.

-(Reporting by Maikel Jefriando in Jakarta and Fanny Potkin in Singapore; Writing by Fanny Potkin, Editing by Jacqueline Wong)
+(Reporting by Maikel Jefriando in Jakarta and Fanny Potkin in Singapore; Writing by Fanny Potkin, Editing by Jacqueline Wong and Alex Richardson)

 ((f.potkin@thomsonreuters.com;))